nrfconnect/sdk-nrf/doc/nrf/protocols/gazell/gzp.rst

    :local:
    :depth: 2

-The Gazell Pairing library for the nRF52 Series enables applications to use the Gazell Link Layer to provide a secure wireless link between Gazell nodes.
+The Gazell Pairing library enables applications to use the Gazell Link Layer to provide a secure wireless link between Gazell nodes.
 The library is customized for pairing a Device (for example, a mouse, keyboard, or remote control) with a Host (typically a USB dongle) using Gazell.

 Gazell Pairing also uses additional hardware peripherals and restricts the usage of the Gazell Link Layer.